Online Class-Incremental Continual Learning with Adversarial Shapley Value: Experiments

-\paragraph{Single-head Evaluation}Most of the previous work in CL applied multi-head evaluation \cite{riemannian} where a distinct output head is assigned for each task and the model utilizes the task metadata to choose the corresponding output head during test time.
-But in many realistic scenarios, task metadata is not available during test time, so the model should be able to classify labels from different tasks.
+\paragraph{Single-head Evaluation}Most of the previous work in CL applied multi-head evaluation \cite{riemannian} where a distinct output head is assigned for each task and the model utilizes the task identity to choose the corresponding output head during test time.
+But in many realistic scenarios, task identity is not available during test time, so the model should be able to classify labels from different tasks.
 As in \cite{mir,gss}, we adopt the single-head evaluation setup where the model has one output head for all tasks and is required to classify all labels.
 Note that the setting we use -- online and single-head evaluation -- is more challenging than many other reported CL settings.

 \paragraph{Model}We use a reduced ResNet18, similar to \cite{tiny, gem}, as the base model for all datasets, and the network is trained via cross-entropy loss with SGD optimizer and mini-batch size of 10.
 The size of the mini-batch retrieved from memory is also set to 10 irrespective of the size of the memory.
+More details of the experiment can be found in Appendix\footnotemark[\getrefnumber{fn:appendix}]E.